-3 Global Framework Requirements List
+4 Global Framework Requirements List

-This chapter lists the Global MIRAI Framework Requirements drawn from the description and requirements of the UCs identified by the partners, listed in the previous section.
-As described in Section 1.2, the UC requirements were first drawn independently by the associated partners, and then revised in search of commonalities, resulting in an initial version of the global requirements.
+This chapter lists the Global MIRAI Framework Requirements.
+As described in Sections 1.5 to 1.7, the UC requirements were first drawn independently by the associated partners, and then revised in search of commonalities, resulting in an initial version of the global requirements.
+In the current Deliverable, that initial version has been revised.

-We now refer to the "MIRAI Framework" instead of the "solutions" of the previous chapter.
+Regarding terminology, we now refer to the "MIRAI Framework" instead of the term "solutions" used in the descriptions of the individual UCs.
 The "solutions" can be thought of as particular instantiations of the MIRAI Framework tailored to each use-case.
-In this section, we wish to define global and transversal requirements.
+In this chapter, we wish to define global and transversal requirements.